 Insider Tip: The best way to get to Noosa from Brisbane is by car.
 However, parking can get a bit expensive.
 The carpark by the national park is free but limited to 2 hours.

-Noosa Everglades Wilderness Cruise
+- Explore the dark-hued waters and book your Noosa Everglades Wilderness Cruise

 Australia Zoo – Sunshine Coast

 There is an enormous amount to see at Australia Zoo.
-You only have to look at the list of animals on their website to see it goes from alligators to zebras and from the tiniest lizards and birds to elephants.
+You only need to look at the list of animals on their website to see it goes from alligators to zebras and from the tiniest lizards and birds to elephants.
 There are keeper talks, feeding times and the arena spectacular to see.

-The highlights for our visit were definitely the tiger show and the bird and crocodile arena show.
+The highlights for our visit were the tiger show and the bird and crocodile arena show.
 But feeding the elephants, seeing dingoes being taken for a walk and even watching the giant Aldabra tortoises being fed was great fun.
 There are interactive experiences you can pay extra to do.

 We arrived as the gates opened and left as they closed so wear comfy shoes and plan for a big day.
 You can bring your own food to save a bit of money.
 If it is busy, arrive at exhibits a bit early to get a good view – it is also a nice chance to rest your feet!